Applying for Direct Housing Payments under Universal Credit and Deductions for Arrears

 - If the Claimant is part of a couple are they used to managing their money together and will they be able to manage a single monthly payment of UC?

-These factors are looked at against the Tier 1 and Tier 2 factors.
+These factors are looked at against the Tier 1 and Tier 2 criteria.

 If an APA is put in place payment of UC housing cost element to the Landlord is the first priority in order to safeguard the Claimant's home.
 DWP can also see if a more frequent payment than a monthly payment is needed.
 If this happens where the Tenant pays rent the Landlord will also want to be paid and likewise if there is to be a split payment award between partners.